cicl-iscl/SemEval2025_Task4_Chen_Lai/Presentation_110225.md

 ## Part 3.
 Main challenges you faced:

 One of the main challenges we faced was GPU constraints.
+We used the uni-cluster.
 Since our algorithm needed to load both the teacher and student models, their activation consumed a significant amount of GPU memory.
 As a result, we couldn’t adjust many parameters, such as using a large batch size or adding a random answer loss to maintain normal utility.

 We also spent a lot of time studying how to distribute training effectively, but in the end, only the 1B model was successfully trained.